WGSExtract/WGSExtract.github.io/README.md

 ```
 [More information on hashes used to verify the download release is available](https://www.howtogeek.com/67241/htg-explains-what-are-md5-sha-1-hashes-and-how-do-i-check-them/)

-**`Note`**: The tool acronym is **WGSE** and is pronounced as "wig-see".
-We encourage this use in English language onversation.

 **`IMPORTANT`**: [MacOSX Release Patch](https://github.com/WGSExtract/WGSExtract-Dev/blob/master/docs/Betav2b_MacOSX_patch.md) is available for Version Beta v2B.
 Fixes the install and start scripts of the program.
 Adds an Unintall as well.
 (25 April 2020, v3 on 20 Jun 2020)

 **`Note`**: [Français Language Patch](https://github.com/WGSExtract/WGSExtract-Dev/blob/master/docs/Betav2b_Francais_Patch.md) is available for Version Beta v2b.
 Adds Français language support to the existing English and Deutsch language support.
 (1 May 2020)

 We use the Facebook group [Dante Labs and Nebula Genomics Customers](https://www.facebook.com/groups/373644229897409/) for discussions on how to make use of your **Direct-to-Consumer (DTC) 30x Whole Genome Sequence (WGS) test** results.
 Bugs, use cases and announcements about this tool happen there.
 As part of that groups Files section, you will find a number of useful companion documents and tool references.
 In particular, start with [Bioinformatics for Newbies](http://bit.ly/38jnxnK).
 This tool is geared toward the needs of [genetic genealogy](https://h600.org/wiki/Genetic+Genealogy) but may be helpful for this looking into health-releated uses of WGS tests.
-The **sub-$500, DTC 30x WGS tests** are delivered with their basic data files and maybe some health-related reports.
-This tool serves to fill the gap in linking the file results to the [genetic genealogy](https://h600.org/wiki/Genetic+Genealogy) community tools.
+The **sub-$500, DTC 30x WGS tests** are delivered with their basic data files and often some health-related reports.
+This tool serves to fill-in the gap by linking the WGS file results to the [genetic genealogy community tools](https://h600.org/wiki/Third+Party+Analysis+Tools).

 User issues, if not brought up in the [Facebook group](https://www.facebook.com/groups/373644229897409/), should be raised in the [issues section of this site](https://github.com/WGSExtract/WGSExtract.github.io/issues).

+The tool acronym is **WGSE** and is pronounced as "wig-see".
+We encourage this use in English language onversation.

 Further documentation beyond the manual link above is available in our [WGS Extract Developer's Documentation Repository](https://github.com/WGSExtract/WGSExtract-Dev/tree/master/docs).